 The space shuttle was NASA’s space transportation system.
 It carried astronauts and cargo to and from Earth orbit.
 The first space shuttle flight took place April 12, 1981.
 The shuttle made its final landing July 21, 2011.
 During those 30 years, the space shuttle launched on 135 missions.

-What Can the Space Shuttle Do?
+What Did the Space Shuttle Do?

-The space shuttle takes off like a rocket.
-The solid rocket boosters and the main engines on the orbiter provide the thrust, or push, for launch.
-The solid rocket boosters burn for about two minutes.
-Then they are dropped from the shuttle and fall into the ocean.
-Special boats bring them back so they can be used again.
-The shuttle’s main engines fire for another six minutes.
-The external tank is dropped and burns up in the Earth’s atmosphere.
+The space shuttle took off like a rocket.
+The solid rocket boosters and the main engines on the orbiter provided the thrust, or push, for launch.
+The solid rocket boosters burned for about two minutes.
+Then the boosters dropped from the shuttle and fell into the ocean.
+Special boats brought them back so they could be used again.
+The shuttle’s main engines fired for another six minutes.
+The external tank dropped off the orbiter and then burned up in Earth’s atmosphere.
 At this point, the shuttle and its crew were in orbit.

 The orbiter landed like a glider.
 While in orbit, it fired its engines to slow down.
 After re-entering Earth’s atmosphere, it glided in for a landing on a runway.
 When the orbiter touched down on the runway, a parachute opened to help slow it down.

 Where Are the Orbiters Now?